djres88/learning/course_YouTube/lesson13.md

 - For those uses, it's better to set up a sub-template folder called *partials*

 ##1.
 Create a Template with Bootstrap
 Copy the Default Bootstrap Template from their website and paste it into new .ejs file.
-We'll call the file default-bootstrap and save it in the views folder.
+We'll call the file ~default-bootstrap~ (see updated README for instructions) and save it in the views folder.

 ##2.
 Load the jQuery and Bootstrap files from CDNs.
 ```html